xuebaodev/wawaji/README.md

 ./SimpleServer

 exit
-input exit and press Enter to stop the server normally.
-Otherwise will failed next time you run it .because you didn't close bind port.
+input exit then press Enter to stop the server normally.
 ```

 <br>SimpleServer java版